milosptr/T-488-MAPP-A2/README.md

 ## Description

 The Contactor is a mobile contacts management application built with React Native and Expo.
 This application enables users to manage their personal contacts with full CRUD operations, including creating, viewing, editing, and deleting contacts.
-Contacts are stored persistently on the device's file system using Expo FileSystem, ensuring data remains available across app sessions.
+Contacts are stored persistently using AsyncStorage with Zustand state management, ensuring data remains available across app sessions.

 The application features a clean, intuitive interface with contact list viewing (alphabetically sorted), real-time search functionality, detailed contact views, and form-based contact management.
 Built with modern mobile development practices using Expo Router for file-based navigation, Zustand for state management, and TypeScript for type safety.